caikit/caikit-nlp/README.md

 Prompt tuning - learning soft prompts.
 This is different from prompt engineering in that you're not trying to learn tokens.
 Instead, you're basically trying to learn new embedded representations (sometimes called virtual tokens) that can be concatenated onto your embedded input text to improve the performance.
 This can work well, but also can be sensitive to initialization.
 * Multitask prompt tuning (MPT) - Tries to fix some of the issues with prompt tuning by allowing you to effectively learn 'source prompts' across different tasks & leverage them to initialize your prompt tuning etc. More information on MPT can be found at: https://arxiv.org/abs/2303.02861

-The important difference between fine tuning and stuff like prompt tuning/multiprompt tuning is that the latter doesn't change the base model's weights at all.
+The important difference between fine tuning and capabilities like prompt tuning/multi-taskprompt tuning is that the latter doesn't change the base model's weights at all.
 So when you run inference for prompt tuned models, you can have n prompts to 1 base model, and just inject the prompt tensors you need when they're requested instead of having _n_ separate fine-tuned models.

 #### Notes